etinaude/BrainFuck/README.md

 I plan to learn a bunch of new langaues this is just the start. so far it cal get a user input for thier name and output "HELLO: " followed by their name this is a very basic start to brainfuck and I will hopefully program a cool thing in it some time soon.

+I have also made a brainfuck interpreter in [google sheets](http://bit.ly/2X1q8h6), this is to be used as a learning tool and thus is slow so the user is able to see what happens as the programme steps through the code.